 Want to make an authentic Thai dish at home?
-Well, this is THE best Tom Yum Goong (which literally translates to Boiled Prawn Salad) that I've ever tried!
-I learned this recipe at a cooking class in Thailand and it takes all of 10 minutes to make.
+Well, this is THE best Tom Yum Goong (which literally translates to Boiled Prawn Salad) that I've ever tried, but be warned... it is HOT!
+I learned this recipe at a cooking class in Thailand and it takes all of 15 minutes to make.
 You may not necessarily have all these ingredients just knocking about at home, but it's totally worth hunting them down.

 If you can't find galangal, you can substitute with ginger but it won't be quite the same.
-A Chinese spoon measurement is 17ml, or 1 tablespoon + 1/2 teaspoon.
+If you don't have a Chinese spoon to measure with, it is equal to 17ml, or use 1 tablespoon + 1/2 teaspoon.

 1 teaspoon chilli paste